 We have significant federal and state net operating loss carryforwards and federal and state research and development tax credit carryforwards.
 Our net operating loss carryforwards and research and development tax credits may expire and not be used.
 Our net operating loss carryforwards will begin expiring in 2026 for federal purposes and 2016 for state purposes if we have not used them prior to that time, and our federal tax credits will begin expiring in 2027 unless previously used.
 Our state tax credits carryforward indefinitely.
 Additionally, our ability to use any net operating loss and credit carryforwards to offset taxable income or tax, respectively, in the future will be limited under Internal Revenue Code Sections 382 and 383 if we have a cumulative change in ownership of more than 50% within a three-year period.
 The completion of this offering, together with our initial public offering, private placements and other transactions that have occurred, may trigger such an ownership change.
-In addition, since we will need to raise substantial additional funding to finance our operations, we may undergo further ownership changes in the future.
-In the event such an ownership change occurs, we will be limited regarding the amount of net operating loss carryforwards and research tax credits that could be utilized annually in the future to offset taxable income or tax, respectively.
+In addition, since we will need to raise substantial additional funding to finance our operating loss carryforwards and research tax credits that could be utilized annually in the future to offset taxable income or tax, respectively.
 Any such annual limitation may significantly reduce the utilization of the net operating loss carryforwards and research tax credits before they expire.
 In addition, California and certain states have suspended use of net operating loss carryforwards for certain taxable years, and other states are considering similar measures.
 As a result, we may incur higher state income tax expense in the future.
-Depending on our future tax position, continued suspension of our ability to use net operating loss carryforwards in states in which we are subject to income tax could have an adverse impact on our results of operations and financial condi
+Depending on our future tax position, continued suspension of our ability to use net operating loss carryforwards in states in which we are subject to income tax could have an adverse impact on our results of operations and financial condition.